rksvc/mpv-manual/docs/select.md

 :   Scroll down one page.

+Ctrl+y

+:   Copy the focused item to the clipboard.

 MBTN_LEFT

-:   Confirm the selection of the highlighted item, or close the console
+:   Select the item under the cursor, or close the console if clicking
-    if clicking outside of the menu rectangle.
+    outside of the menu rectangle.

 WHEEL_UP